Franklin Pierce: Bleeding Kansas

 The greatest challenge to the country's equilibrium during the Pierce administration was the passage of the Kansas–Nebraska Act.
-Organizing the largely unsettled Nebraska Territory, which stretched from Missouri to the Rocky Mountains, and from Texas north to what is now the Canada–U.S. border, was a crucial part of Douglas's plans for western expansion.
+Organizing the largely unsettled Nebraska Territory, which stretched from Missouri to the Rocky Mountains, and from Texas north to what is now the Canada–United States border, was a crucial part of Douglas's plans for western expansion.
 He wanted a transcontinental railroad with a link from Chicago to California, through the vast western territory.
 Organizing the territory was necessary for settlement as the land would not be surveyed nor put up for sale until a territorial government was authorized.
 Those from slave states had never been content with western limits on slavery, and felt it should be able to expand into territories procured with blood and treasure that had come, in part, from the South.
 Douglas and his allies planned to organize the territory and let local settlers decide whether to allow slavery.
 This would repeal the Missouri Compromise of 1820, as most of it was north of the 36°30′ N line the Missouri Compromise deemed "free".
 The territory would be split into a northern part, Nebraska, and a southern part, Kansas, and the expectation was that Kansas would allow slavery and Nebraska would not.
 In the view of pro-slavery Southern politicians, the Compromise of 1850 had already annulled the Missouri Compromise by admitting the state of California, including territory south of the compromise line, as a free state.

 Pierce had wanted to organize the Nebraska Territory without explicitly addressing the matter of slavery, but Douglas could not get enough Southern votes to accomplish this.
 Pierce was skeptical of the bill, knowing it would result in bitter opposition from the North.
 Douglas and Davis convinced him to support the bill regardless.
 It was tenaciously opposed by northerners such as Ohio Senator Salmon P. Chase and Massachusetts Senator Charles Sumner, who rallied public sentiment in the North against the bill.
 Northerners had been suspicious of the Gadsden Purchase, moves towards Cuba annexation, and the influence of slaveholding Cabinet members such as Davis, and saw the Nebraska bill as part of a pattern of southern aggression.
 The result was a political firestorm that did great damage to Pierce's presidency.